ghi-electronics/Documentation/hardware/filesystem/intro.md

 ---
 ![ALFAT SD Board](images/file-system.jpg)

 This page has the technical details and manuals for the File System products.
-The main website's [File System page](https://www.ghielectronics.com/products/filesystem) has more info as well.

 ## ALFAT Evaluation Kit
 ![F40](images/alfat-eval.jpg)